shams-ahmed/SAScrollTableViewCell/README.md

 ## Usage

-To run the example project; clone the repo and open example project
+To run the example project; clone the repo, and run pod install from the Project directory first.

 ## How to use